-In 1982 she formed a business in conjunction with her sister, a silversmith, working closely with her producing a range of etched brass bowls, door plates etc. A bowl produced by them was accepted by the Victoria & Albert Museum for its permanent collection.
+In 1982 she formed a business in conjunction with her sister Val Gould, a silversmith, working closely with her producing a range of etched brass bowls, door plates etc.

 In 1990 in commemoration of the evacuation of Dunkirk she produced a Limited Edition of 150 pairs of brass etched coasters.
 Edition No. 2 was presented by her at the opening of the Dunkirk Exhibition in Dover to Winston Churchill MP grandson of the late Sir Winston Churchill.
 Edition No. 3 was presented to Major General Ramsay son of the late Admiral Ramsay who masterminded the Dunkirk Evacuation in 1940.
 Edition No. 1 was accepted by H.R.H Prince Philip the Duke of Edinburgh.

 Cheryl lives in Sandwich where she has a custom built studio in her garden.
 Quiet unspoilt places are her inspiration and she shares these with her English Setter and her sketch book.

 In June 2003 she was elected as a member of the Royal Society of British Artists and in March 2004 was elected a member of the Pastel Society.

 President of the Pastel Society 2012 - 2016.

 Her work has been exhibited throughout the UK and France.